DAVIDJVR89/IAM-The-Vault-Guardian/ACCOUNT LOCKOUT POLICY/README.md

 ### 🔍 Code Highlights & Logic
 This script processes security access in two distinct phases:

+# **User Identification:**

-1. **User Identification:** The script ensures the user exists before prompting for a password.
+**The script ensures the user exists before prompting for a password.**

+If the input is different from usuario_correcto, using "continue" the script runs an infinite loop for the username input until it matches the record:

+    while True:
+        usuario_entrada = input(f"Introduzca su usuario:  ")
+        if usuario_entrada != usuario_correcto:
+            print("Usuario no válido, intente de nuevo.  ") continue

+Once the previous condition does not occur and the input (usuario_entrada) matches with the correct one, the username will be identified and the script will proceed with the password validation.

+        else:
+            print("Usuario correcto.")

-2. **Credential Validation & Lockout:**
+# **Credential Validation & Lockout:**

-# First, we have to create the counter
+**First, we have to create the counter**

        while intentos_restantes > 0:

-# We can calculate the current attempt number (1, 2, or 3)
+**We can calculate the current attempt number (1, 2, or 3)**

        intentos_actuales = max_intentos - intentos_restantes + 1

-# If the password is correct, access is granted and the script ends
+**If the password is correct, access is granted and the script ends**

        if entrada_contraseña == contraseña_correcta:
            print("ACCESO AUTORIZADO")
            exit()

-# If it fails, the counter decreases until it arrives to the third attempt.
-In the script, we will find this situation with the last "else":
+**If it fails, the counter decreases until it arrives to the third attempt.
+In the script, we will find this situation with the last "else":**

        else:
            intentos_restantes -= 1
             if intentos_restantes > 0: